 While the current system is by no means the best approach, being thorough and honest during the application process will likely help you out in the long run.

-Our dedicated insurance claims legal team will help you lodge and negotiate insurance claims or dispute rejected claims, to ensure you receive your full benefits when you need them the most.
+Our dedicated insurance claims lawyers will help you lodge and negotiate insurance claims or dispute rejected claims, to ensure you receive your full benefits when you need them the most.

 We have lawyers who specialise in a range of legal claims who travel to Tasmania.
 If you need a lawyer in Hobart, Launceston or elsewhere in Tasmania, please call us on 1800 675 346.